-The principal way the Commission meets its mandate is through investigating and prosecuting cases of suspected anti-competitive conduct brought by complainants or initiated of its own accord. market inquiry.
+The principal way the Commission meets its mandate is through investigating and prosecuting cases of suspected anti-competitive conduct brought by complainants or initiated of its own accord.
+The other way it can fight anti-competitive behaviour is by launching a market inquiry.
 This is a formal investigation into the general state of competition in a particular sector.

 Industries that have faced market inquiries include banking, healthcare, the retail grocery sector, transport and the market for data in the telecommunication sector.
 Market inquiries are meant to complement the core functions of the Commission, which is to investigate and prosecute instances of anti-competitive conduct.
 While these procedures are reactive in nature, market enquiries by contrast are seen to represent a more proactive approach in competition law enforcement.